malinlinlinlinlin/PaVa/README.md

 # PaVa: A novel Path-based Valley-seeking clustering algorithm

-Submited to Information Sciencea.
+Submited to Information Sciences.
 Paper created by Lin Ma, Conan Liu, Tiefeng Ma, Shuangzhe Liu from School of Statistics, Southwestern University of Finance and Economics, China; UNSW Business School, University of New South Wales, Australia; Faculty of Science and Technology, University of Canberra, Australia.
 Our preprint paper is avaliable on (https://arxiv.org/abs/2306.07503)

 ## Introduction
   Clustering methods are being applied to a wider range of scenarios involving more complex datasets, where the shapes of clusters tend to be arbitrary.
 In this paper, we propose a novel Path-based Valley-seeking clustering algorithm for arbitrarily shaped clusters.
 This work aims to seek the valleys among clusters and then individually extract clusters.